Host an MHI Practicum Student

 - All interview scheduling and offers are made directly with the student.

 Interested in Being a Preceptor?

 Being a mentor to an MHI practicum student brings many rewards.
 Our preceptors help to educate the next generation of health informaticians while also filling a variety of immediate project needs.
 Many graduates have been hired by preceptor organizations who have been impressed with the quality of thought and effort demonstrated by MHI students.

 Ready to learn more or get started?

-Julia Zarb is the course instructor and MHI Program Director.
-Connect with Julia to discuss becoming a preceptor and involving your department or organization in the process.
+Cristina Tassone is the MHI Practicum course instructor.
+Connect with Cristina to discuss becoming a preceptor and involving your department or organization in the process.